wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-analyze-flight-delay-data-linux.md

 - __An HDInsight cluster__.
 See [Get started using Hadoop with Hive in HDInsight on Linux](/documentation/articles/hdinsight-hadoop-linux-tutorial-get-started) for steps on creating a new Linux-based HDInsight cluster.

 - __Azure SQL Database__.
 You will use an Azure SQL database as a destination data store.
-If you do not have a SQL Database already, see [How to create and configure an Azure SQL Database to create one](/documentation/articles/sql-database-create-configure)
+If you do not have a SQL Database already, see [How to create an Azure SQL Database](/documentation/articles/sql-database-create)

 - __Azure CLI__.
 If you have not installed the Azure CLI, see [Install and Configure the Azure CLI](/documentation/articles/xplat-cli-install) for more steps.